 How to Buy Bitcoins in China

-In this guide, we’ll explore the best options for buying Bitcoin in China.
-We’ll also cover the legality and popularity of Bitcoin in China.
+In this guide, I’ll explore the best options for buying Bitcoin in China.
+I’ll also cover the legality and popularity of Bitcoin in China.

-If you want a detailed explanation of how to buy Bitcoin in China, here’s what I’ll cover:
+That’s how to buy Bitcoin in China in a nutshell, If you want a detailed explanation of the process keep on reading, here’s what I’ll cover:

 - Bitcoin legal status in China